 The Motion Pictures Licensing Company (MPLC Umbrella License)

 Copyright is an intellectual property right recognized and protected by law.
 In Singapore this is essentially covered under the Copyright Act (Cap.
 63).
-Copyright exists in all forms of works, such as books, periodicals, magazines, compilations of information, photographs, manuscripts, computer programs, drawings, sculpture, music scores, lyrics, sound recordings, films, television broadcasts, cable programmes etc. Read more about the Singapore Copyright Act here and note the exceptions on Fair Dealing and Education, which allow for copying within the stipulated limits.
-The Act is currently being reviewed by Ministry of Law.
+Copyright exists in all forms of works, such as books, periodicals, magazines, compilations of information, photographs, manuscripts, computer programs, drawings, sculpture, music scores, lyrics, sound recordings, films, television broadcasts, cable programmes etc. Read more about the Singapore Copyright Act here and note the exceptions on Fair Use on what is permitted use and Educational exceptions, which allow for copying within the stipulated limits.

-There are some “fair dealing” exceptions to copyright infringement under our copyright law.
-A certain amount of copying, for example, is permissible as long as it is a situation of “fair dealing” as determined by the Court.
+There are some “fair use” exceptions to copyright infringement under our copyright law.
+A certain amount of copying, for example, is permissible as long as it is a situation of “fair” as determined by the Court.

-Factors the Court may consider in determining “fair dealing” include:
+Factors the Court may consider in determining “fair use” include:

-In other cases, fair dealings for the purposes of criticism, review or reporting current events would not constitute copyright infringement.
+In other cases, fair use for the purposes of criticism, review or reporting current events would not constitute copyright infringement.
 In most of such cases, a sufficient acknowledgment of the work is required.

-If you copy works for a specific purpose of research and study, it is considered fair dealing so long copying limits are observed.
-For a published work of at least 10 pages, the copying limit is 10% of the total number of or one chapter of the work, whichever is greater.
+If you copy works for a specific purpose of research and study, it is considered fair use so long copying limits are observed, as indicated in the Copyright Act:

 Guide to Copyright Compliance